 - Hosted and run by Care City, in collaboration with health and council teams in Barking and Dagenham.

-- Aiming to build the skills of local analysts from across health and council teams to demonstrate the value of connected datasets, creating a community of analysts and a peer network.
+- Aimed to build the skills of local analysts from across health and council teams, and demonstrate the value of connected datasets.

 Analytics teams in health and council organisations are focused on reporting and analysis to inform future actions and decision-making.
 However, they use unconnected datasets.
-Linked datasets provide an opportunity to have a more complete understanding of service use, and population characteristics and behaviours.
+Linked datasets provide a more complete understanding of service use, and population characteristics and behaviours.

-This project, led by Care City in Barking, East London, aims to demonstrate the value of connected datasets.
+This project, led by Care City, aimed to build analyst capability alongside demonstrating the value of linked datasets.

-In Barking and Dagenham, one of the most deprived communities in the UK, two areas of particular concern for health services and the council are social isolation and troubled families.
-This project will use a linked dataset to create a deeper understanding of these two areas, and to identify opportunities for partnership working between health and social care.
+In Barking and Dagenham, one of the most deprived communities in the UK, an area of particular concern is social isolation.
+This project used a linked dataset to better understand the impact living alone has on health and care utilisation across primary, hospital, community, mental health and social care.

-The project will use an existing five-year retrospective dataset which has linked data from councils, health providers and health commissioners at an individual level.
-The information is held securely and is anonymised.
-It includes information on individual characteristics (e.g. age, ethnicity, health status), features of the local area (e.g. transport accessibility, levels of deprivation), and their health and social care use (e.g. hospital attendances, GP contacts, social care packages).
+The project used an existing five-year retrospective dataset which has secure, anonymised, linked data from councils, health providers and health commissioners at an individual level.
+It includes information on individual characteristics (e.g. age, ethnicity, health status), features of the local area (e.g. transport accessibility, levels of deprivation), and health and social care use (e.g. hospital attendances, GP contacts, social care packages).

 For more information about this project, contact Jenny Shand, Executive Lead, Care City.

 You might also like...

 COVID-19 represents an unprecedented challenge to health and care services, bringing intense...